bogdan-szabo-sociomantic/ocean-1/script/Makd.README.rst

-It combines the power of Make and rdmd to provide a lot of free functionality, like implicit rules to compile binaries (only when necessary), tracking if any of the source files changed, it improves considerably Make's output, it provides a default test target that runs unittests, it detects if you change the compilation flags and recompile if necessary, etc.
+It combines the power of Make and rdmd to provide a lot of free functionality, like implicit rules to compile binaries (only when necessary), tracking if any of the source files changed, it improves considerably Make's output, it provides a default test target that runs unittests and arbitrary integration tests, it detects if you change the compilation flags and recompile if necessary, etc.